The Hon. Martin Dixon MP, former Victorian Member of Parliament for Nepean

 The work the Isabella and Marcus Foundation do to assist further research into paediatric brainstem tumours is both hopeful and invaluable.
 So many young lives are cut short by this insidious cancer and anything that can be done to slow and eventually stop DIPG should be supported.

 Anthony Stevens (Ambassador)

 If Isabella and Marcus were alive today they would be about the same age as my daughter and son.
-They would be teenagers with their whole life still ahead of them.
+They would be young adults with their whole life still ahead of them.
 Our children are our most precious gift and we need to come together as a community to protect what we value most of all.

 501st Legion, Knightfall Garrison - 'Bad Guys Doing Good'